splunk/public-o11y-docs/sp-oncall/spoc-integrations/uptime-robot-integration-guide.rst

 Now whenever an alert is triggered in Uptime Robot a message will be sent to the VictorOps timeline.

-That’s it!
+That's it!
 If you have any questions please reach out to `VictorOps Support <mailto:Support@victorops.com?Subject=UptimeRobot%20VictorOps%20Integration>`__.